wodo-platform/wp-nodejs-demo-microservice/README.md

   ```
   > Note: Your IDE might not see the generated prisma client codes.
 Hence run "npm i" and refresh the project in your IDE.

-4. Add DemoUserDto class
+### Add DemoUserDto class

    NestJS framework generates most of the class for us.
 Still we need to create a general DemoUserDto class to expose daat via REST API.
 We should not return service or persistency objects used by underlying layers.
 The final exposed data is almost limited and should be separated.
-Add src\demo-user\dto\demo-user.dto.ts file with the content below
+Add src/demo-user/dto/demo-user.dto.ts file with the content below

    ```TypeScript
     export class DemoUserDto {